This Cinnamon Cannoli Dip Recipe is just what you need when you are craving a cannoli. However, it's much easier to make in a dip!

 Growing up in an Italian/ Croatian family meant that every family party or celebration had a pastry tray, cannoli or rum cake.
 There was nothing better than finishing off a meal with a crispy shell filled with creamy sweetened ricotta.
 Sometimes they have bits of candied fruit in them and sometimes they had mini chocolate chips.

-On holidays, I still like to carry on the tradition and get a pastry tray.
-Or sometimes I serve this cinnamon cannoli dip recipe at my casual parties or Sunday football dinners.
+On holidays, I still like to carry on the tradition and get a pastry tray or make my own.
+But pastries from bakeries can be very expensive and they are quite time consuming to make at home.
+The soulution is to make a cannoli dip.
+I serve this cinnamon cannoli dip recipe at my casual parties or Sunday football dinners also.
 It is perfect for family movie night too.

 This cannoli dip is definitely not something you would find at an Italian bakery.
 That is because it's the Americanized version with sweet cinnamon chips added.
 It really is so easy to put together.
 If you love cinnamon (like my family does), you will go crazy for this dip.
 It feeds a crowd and the recipe can be doubled or tripled.
 I served it with graham crackers and strawberries but another fruit or broken sugar cones would be perfect also.